gabpa-gaming/sticksandstones/README.md

 # Sticks and stones
 ![](https://github.com/gabpa-gaming/sticksandstones/blob/master/gameGif1.gif)

-Top-down action rouglike game with procedural level generation, item and character upgrades, enemies and destructible terrain Fight enemies, gather items and interact with game world
+Top-down action rougelike game with procedural level generation, item and character upgrades, enemies and destructible terrain
+Fight enemies, gather items and interact with game world

 Game supports saving at the end of each level